Robust maximization of asymptotic growth under covariance uncertainty: The min--max result

-\begin{proof} By Lemma~\ref{lem:existence}, we immediately have the viscosity solution property.
+is of the class $C^{0,\beta}(\bar{D})$ for all $\beta\in(0,1)$.
+Thanks to Lemma~\ref{lemexistence}, $\eta_{D}$ is indeed a bounded nonnegative viscosity solution to the above equation, and thus the lemma follows. \end{pf} \begin{lem} $\eta_{D}$ is the unique continuous viscosity solution to (\ref{Jeqn}). \end{lem} \begin{pf} By Lemma~\ref{lemexistence}, we immediately have the viscosity solution property.
 To prove the uniqueness, it suffices to show that a comparison principle holds for $J(x,D^2\eta)=0$.
-For any $x\in \bar{D}$ and $M, N\in\bS^d$ with $M\ge N$, we see from the definition of $J$ and \eqref{H5} that
+For any $x\in\bar{D}$ and $M, N\in\bS^d$ with $M\ge N$, we see from the definition of $J$ and (\ref{H5}) that

-Thanks to this inequality, we conclude from \cite[Theorem 2.6]{KK07} that a comparison principle holds for $J(x,D^2\eta)=0$. \end{proof}
+Thanks to this inequality, we conclude from~\cite{KK07}, Theorem 2.6, that a comparison principle holds for $J(x,D^2\eta)=0$. \end{pf}